tomas-edwardsson/puppet-push/README.md

 What does it need?
 ------------------
 * SSH key access to the target node as root
-* puppet installed on the remote node
+* puppet installed on the remote node and local node
+* puppet version 2.7.0 or newer

 What does it do?